 Direct all aeronautical data submissions and questions to NAV CANADA AIM Data Collection.

-Reporting authorities can upload Aircraft Movement Surface Condition Reports (AMSCR) directly to the NAV CANADA system using the SNOWiz web application (via the ACS website).
+Reporting authorities can upload Aircraft Movement Surface Condition Reports (AMSCR) directly to the NAV CANADA system using the NES web application.

-This information is immediately available to customers on the Collaborative Flight Planning System (CFPS) and Aeronautical Fixed Telecommunications Network (AFTN) as a NOTAMJ.
+This information is immediately available to customers on the Collaborative Flight Planning System (CFPS) and Aeronautical Fixed Telecommunications Network (AFTN) as an RSC NOTAM.
 Authorities with an automated reporting system can benefit from the direct web service that links their system directly with the NAV CANADA system.